QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Numerical Results

 \subsection{Convex QPs}

 Convex QPs arise in multiple well-known application domains, such as portfolio optimization and linear MPC.
 Solving such QPs has therefore been the subject of substantial research, and many methods exist.
 We compare QPALM against the interior-point solver Gurobi \cite{gurobi2018gurobi}, the active-set solver qpOASES \cite{ferreau2014qpoases}, and the operator splitting based solver OSQP \cite{stellato2020osqp}.
 First we compare all solvers on the Maros-Meszaros benchmark test set \cite{maros1999repository}.
 However, qpOASES is excluded in this comparison as it tends to fail on larger problems which are ubiquitous in this set.
-Then, the performance of all solvers is also compared for quadratic problems arising from the two aforementioned application domains, portfolio optimization and MPC.
+Then, the performance of all solvers is also compared for quadratic problems arising from the two aforementioned application domains, portfolio optimization and MPC. \review{In the last case, we add the tailored interior-point solver HPIPM \cite{frison2020hpipm} to the benchmark.}